mapmeld/blockstagram/README.md

 <h2>Blockstagram</h2>
 A downtown development concept based on OpenBlock and ArcGIS Online.

-Connect Blockstagram to an ArcGIS FeatureLayer to create a social media brochure for each block, economic development district, or neighborhood board.
+Connect Blockstagram to an ArcGIS Shapefile or FeatureLayer to create a social media brochure for each block, economic development district, or neighborhood board.

 Add an official Instagram account and partner services to promote official content.